 What animals are used in Qurbani?

-The animals that are being sacrificed for the Qurbani 2012 Appeal are Camels and Cows.
+The animals that are being sacrificed for the Qurbani 2013 Appeal are Cows.

 How many shares are in each animal?